-Sports Programs for People with Intellectual Disabilities
+Sports Program for People with Intellectual Disabilities

 The Howe International Consulting Group (HICG) has a long history of supporting programs for people with intellectual disabilities.
-During the first annual DPRK ice hockey tournament, we partnered with local organizations to run sports programs for children with intellectual disabilities at a children’s center in Pyongyang.
+During the first annual DPRK ice hockey tournament, we partnered with local organizations to run a sports program for children with intellectual disabilities at a children’s center in Pyongyang.
 Prior to engaging in this project, we were unsure what to expect.
 To our delight, we were met by parents and caregivers with the same aspirations for the children that we witness in Canada.